 We can classify cavalry following two criteria: the mass (or armour) and the speciality.

-Apart of this classification, almost all cavalry have the same point in common: their stronger point is the charge bonus.
+Nevertheless, almost all cavalry units have the same point in common: their strongest point is the charge bonus.
 So to get the most of them we have to make whenever we can clean charges.

 - Make clean charges.
 In other words, ensure there are no friendly or enemy units between your cavalry and its target when charging.

-- Never, ever, make a frontal charge against a spearmen unit.
+- Never, ever, make frontal charges against spear units.
 You can charge them from other directions, but withdraw the unit quick or they'll suffer unnecessary casualties.

 - Get the most of the terrain.
 Downhill charges are much more destructive.
 On the other hand, uphill charges lose a large part of their power.

 Melee cavalry is usually distinguished by the weapon they use.
 In this way, we can distinguish between two types of melee cavalry: melee cavalry with spears and melee cavalry with swords/axes/maces.

 Melee cavalry with spears shines for its flexibility.
 It's the easiest to use, and as they usually have shields, stand well against enemy shots.
 Furthermore, they have a strong charge.
 For these reasons, you can use them for fighting enemy cavalry, for charging infantry or pursuing archers.
 As examples we have the greek citizen cavalry or the japanse yari cavalry.